shah/container-config-framework/README.md

         ],
     }

-You can pass one more facts generator files, colon-separated, via the CCF_FACTS_FILES environment variable.
+You can pass one or more facts generator files, colon-separated, via the CCF_FACTS_FILES environment variable.
+The default value in the Makefile is:

+    CCF_FACTS_FILES ?= $(CCF_HOME)/etc/facts-generator.ccf-conf.jsonnet:$(HOME)/.ccf/etc/facts-generator.ccf-conf.jsonnet

 ## Configuration Files